Catskill909/radio/content/help/settings/import-export-data.md

 - The ZIP file may be corrupted
 - Re-export the data and try again
-- Ensure you're uploading a Radio Suite export file (not a random ZIP)
+- Ensure you're uploading a StationDock export file (not a random ZIP)

 ## Related Topics